vgel/jpeg-decode-talk/slides.md

 <!--
 The reason is *Quantization*.
 This is where JPEG's optimization for human perception comes in.
 Humans are, generally speaking, bad at seeing high-frequency data.
 Looking a photo of a person, we can't really tell without squinting whether each hair on their head is in the image, or if their hair is a general blur of hair-color.
 JPEG takes advantage of this.

 In the image above, I've extremely skillfully drawn a zig-zag on top of the DCT basis functions.
-It starts in the upper-left, at the lowest-frequency basis function, and snakes over to the bottom right.
+It starts in the upper-left, at the DC basis function, and snakes over to the bottom right.

 When an image is encoded, a quantization table is used to divide each coefficient.
 Since the coefficients are represented as integers, if a coefficient is smaller than the quantization factor, it will become a zero.
-The sub-block is then rearranged according to this zig-zag pattern -- for example:
+The sub-block is then rearranged according to this zig-zag pattern -- for example, -->
--->

 ---